19hours/sg-statutes/Accountants Act - AA2004.md

 #### Effect of company becoming accounting corporation

+23.

-23\.—(1)  An accounting corporation is authorised to do anything that a public accountant can do by law and is required to do all that a public accountant is required to do by law in respect of the provision of public accountancy services by that accounting corporation\.[11/2006 wef 06/10/2006]
+—(1)  An accounting corporation is authorised to do anything that a public accountant can do by law and is required to do all that a public accountant is required to do by law in respect of the provision of public accountancy services by that accounting corporation.

+[11/2006 wef 06/10/2006]

 (2)  Subsection (1) shall not apply to the doing of anything that can only be done by a public accountant as a natural person.